nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

       * Compares the user's input against a list of valid inputs
       * If valid, this method finds the corresponding attribute of the recipe as intended by the user by instantiating the `FindXYZCommand` class (where XYZ can be Ingredients, Steps, Calories, Difficulty, Price or Time)
     * `addTagParse`:
-      * Adds a new tag to an existing recipe by instantiating the 'TagAddCommand' class
+      * Adds a new tag to an existing recipe by instantiating the `TagAddCommand` class
     * `unTagParse`
       * Removes an existing tag from its original recipe by instantiating the `TagUntagCommand` class
   * Below are the child classes of the `Command` class that `parseMaster()` instantiates directly: